FIRST YEAR STUDENTS

-- Explore course requirements (What IF? feature in DARS) for potential majors, minors or certificates and start to make faculty contacts in the respective departments.
+- Explore course requirements (What IF? feature in DPR) for potential majors, minors or certificates and start to make faculty contacts in the respective departments.

-- Determine if your strengths and interests fit your major/career choice through discussion with your adviser and a career counselor in the Career Center.
+- Determine if your strengths and interests fit your major/career choice through discussion with your adviser and a career counselor in the Career Services.

-- Visit the Career Center and begin to develop a resume, cover letter, and/or portfolio.
+- Visit Career Services and begin to develop a resume, cover letter, and/or portfolio.

 - Explore/apply for UA scholarships and other scholarship sources and adhere to deadlines.